Mikejo5000/vsts-docs-pr/docs/public/feature-differences.md

 There are some features which work differently or are completely unavailable for non-members.
 Over time, we intend to reduce the number of differences and increase the availability of other features.

+## Differences between a public and private project
+When marking a project public, there are two changes which affect all members of the project:
+* Permissions marked "deny" are not honored.
+The permissions automatically granted to a non-member act as a "floor" on the capabilities that can be assigned to any member in the project.
+* If a build definition specifies Project Collection scope, it will run with Project scope instead.
+This reduces the risk if a malicious user exfiltrates the build service's authentication token.

 ## Features unavailable for non-members

 * Any form of editing or creating artifacts